 All data at rest is encrypted using encrypted database instances at Amazon using the industry standard AWS RDS with Advanced Encryption Standard (AES) 256-bit encryption algorithm.
 Encryption keys and encrypted data are stored separately using AWS’ Key Management System (KMS).
 We encrypt user account passwords using the PBKDF2 algorithm with a SHA256 hash.

 User Authentication and Passwords

-Optery supports Multi-factor Authentication (MFA) / 2-Step Verification (2FA) for all accounts for an additional layer security.
-MFA / 2FA is highly recommend, but not required.
+Optery supports Multi-factor Authentication (MFA) / 2-Step Verification (2FA) for all user accounts for an additional layer security.
+MFA / 2FA is highly recommend for Optery users, but is not required.